 - Educational Uses of Copyrighted Material by the U.S. Copyright Office

-- Distance Education and Copyright by the American Library Association
+- TEACH Act by the American Library Association

 The TOPkit sample course has additional information regarding copyright and things to consider regarding copyright in the online environment.